kiva/kotlin-demo/README.md

 ## Local Development via Native JVM in IntelliJ

-When you initially import this repository as a project in IntelliJ, select "Enable Auto-Impport" and make sure the "Use Native Gradle Wrapper" is selected.
-If IntelliJ pops up a dialog asking you to enable auto-import, you can take that route.

-Importing the project in this way sets up a Spring Boot Run / Debug config powered by the Gradle wrapper included in the repository.
+Using the auto-import feature, as you did earlier, sets up a Spring Boot Run / Debug config powered by the Gradle wrapper included in the repository.
 To see your options, look for "Play" and "Debug" icons in the upper right of your window.
 You should also see a select menu with "BlogApplication" selected.

 ### Running the Spring Boot application natively in IntelliJ with Auto-Restart